Is Third-Party Tech Support for Consumers Set to Make a Comeback?

 A Brief History

-The industrial revolution of the late 1700s gave birth to customer support services.
-Manufacturers needed to look after their customers and support them when their equipment failed.
+The industrial revolution of the late 1700s gave rise to formal customer support.
+Manufacturers recognized the need to stand behind their equipment and assist users when failures occurred.

 How the Business Model Grew Again